yehia67/documentation/trinity/0.1/how-to-guides/receive-a-transaction.md

 # Receive a transaction

-**Before you can receive a transaction, you must give the sender your address.**
+**Trinity has a user interface that allows you to receive transactions and generate new addresses at the click of a button.**

 **Important:** If you send a transaction that spends IOTA tokens from one of your addresses, you can't reuse that address.
 Instead, you must generate a new address.